caracatrepa/caracatrepa.github.io/docs/week1/mouthfuls-mindfulness.md

 bite” experience, to honor the gift my friend gave me, is to eat slowly, with long pauses between bites.
-If I do anything else while I’m eating—if I talk, walk, write, or even think—the flavor dimin- ishes or disappears.
+If I do anything else while I’m eating—if I talk, walk, write, or even think—the flavor diminishes or disappears.
 The life is drained from my beautiful tart.
 I could be eating the cardboard box.

 Here’s the humorous part.
 I stopped tasting the